Loire Valley Castles: 15 of the Most Beautiful Châteaux in France

 Château Royal d’Amboise — once a royal residence, linked to Leonardo da Vinci.
 (Photo: Vali741, Pexels)

-Once a favorite residence of French kings, Château Royal d’Amboise overlooks the Loire River.
-Leonardo da Vinci spent his last years nearby at Clos Lucé, and his tomb rests within the château chapel.
+Once a favored residence of French kings, Amboise overlooks the Loire River with elegance and history.
+Leonardo da Vinci spent his final years nearby at Clos Lucé, and his tomb rests in the château chapel.

 7. Château de Cheverny